MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 The run script must comply with the following specification:

 - On Windows operating system, it is a Windows batch file named ``run.bat``.
-- On Mac OS X or Linux operating systems, it is a shell script named ``run.sh``, with execution permission enabled.
+- On macOS or Linux operating systems, it is a shell script named ``run.sh``, with execution permission enabled.
 - The executable file is passed as first script parameter if there is one, otherwise it is the ``application.out`` file located in the directory from where the script has been executed.
 - On error, the script must end with a non zero exit code.
 - On success: